Barcelona complete permanent Asisat Oshoala signing | Goal.com

 Barcelona have exercised the option to sign Nigeria striker Asisat Oshoala on a permanent deal from Dalian Quanjian.

-The 24-year-old initially joined Barca on a six-month loan deal in January following the postponement of 2019 Chinese Women's Super League.
+The 24-year-old initially joined Barcelona on a six-month loan deal in January following the postponement of the 2019 Chinese Women's Super League.
 She went on to establish herself in the team with eight goals after 11 games in all competitions.

 The Nigeria international was in fine form for Llius Cortes' side in the Liga Iberdrola and Uefa Champions League with her attacking prowess.